miklevin/MikeLev.in/_posts/2024-09-08-Future-proofing.md

 I believe in mastering a set of fundamental, versatile tools that I call the "LPvg stack".
 These form the core of what I consider a future-proof skill set.
 I advocate for avoiding the "hamster wheel" of constantly chasing the latest tech trends and instead focusing on timeless fundamentals that remain relevant across different eras of technology.

-## Empowering Domain Experts with Tech Skills
+## Bridging Domain Expertise with Technical Mastery

 You don't have to be a dedicated developer to benefit from these technical skills.
 I advocate for a different approach that puts service and client needs first: